liuchengxu/vim-clap/docs/src/plugins/config.md

 max-level = "debug"
 # Specify the log target to enable more detailed logging.
 #
-# Particularlly useful for the debugging purpose.
+# Particularly useful for the debugging purpose.
 #
 # ```toml
 # [log]